joshuafa13/restaurant_list_mongodb/README.md

 ## Features

-- show all restaurants from seed data-base
+- register account with email
+- login with registered account
+- login with facebook account
-- search restaurant by name
+- add new restaurant to your account
-- edit restaurant information
+- edit restaurant in your account
-- delete restaurant
+- delete restaurant in your account

-- add new restaurant
+## Project Image

 ## Installation & Execution